 Business Services / Family Child Care Network

-Recruitment for the Fall 2019 Business Series has begun!
+Recruitment for the Fall 2019 Business Series has closed.

-The first Business Series course will begin in October of 2019, and we are currently in search of participants!
-Please use the link below to apply for our business series waitlist.
+Please the link below to apply for our Spring 2020 Business Series waitlist.
 Please note, due to limited available space, your application does not guarantee a spot in the business series.

 All Our Kin Pilot Project

-For 20 years, All Our Kin has been working hard to ensure children and families have the foundation they need to succeed in school and in life.
+For 20 years, All Our Kin has been working hard to ensure children and families have the foundation they need to succeed in school and in life by supporting and empowering Family Child Care Providers.
 The Nebraska Early Childhood Collaborative is excited to have the opportunity to pilot a model established by All Our Kin.
-Over the next 18 months, NECC will provide training to family child care providers to strengthen their business practices in three Nebraska communities.
+Over the next 18 months, NECC will provide business training and other professional development opportunities to Family Child Care Providers to strengthen their business practices in three Nebraska communities.

 1) The first Business Series will launch in the Fall of 2019